-Infertility is defined as inability of a couple to conceive even after trying for more than a year.
-The infertility can be because of problems in either of the partner.
+Infertility is defined as the inability of a couple to conceive even after trying for more than a year.
+Infertility can be because of problems in either of the partner.
 There is 33% possibility that the problem lies purely with the female.
-Remaining one third is because of male partner and the rest is because of combined causes.
-Almost in 20% of the cases the cause of the infertility is not determined.
+Remaining one third is because of the male partner and the rest is because of combined causes.
+Almost in 20% of the cases, the cause of the infertility is not determined.

 - Primary Infertility: If the patient has not ever conceived in her life, then it is known as primary infertility.

 - Secondary Infertility: in this, the female has conceived in the past and has a child.
 But is unable to conceive now.

 Female infertility can be caused because of the number of factors.
 They are summarised below: